Identifiability, the KL property in metric spaces, and subgradient curves: Linear growth around identifiable sets

 As a further illustration along classical lines, we show that quadratic growth rates are determined by the growth rate on any identifiable set.

-\begin{cor}[Quadratic growth] Suppose that a closed function $f$ has slope zero at a point $\bar x$, and consider any identifiable set $\M$.
+\begin{cor}[Quadratic growth] On a complete metric space, suppose that a closed function $f$ has slope zero at a point $\bar x$, and consider any identifiable set $\M$ at $\bar x$.
 Then $f$ has quadratic growth around $\bar x$ if and only if it has quadratic growth around $\bar x$ relative to $\M$.
 Indeed, the two growth rates are identical:

 \end{cor}